 The local system’s folder is already selected where you want to download your remote repository.
 For the Branch, you need to select the checkbox and give the branch name (for example, master, development, feature/feature-1234, etc.) but here I am cloning master branch so I have kept it blank because by default master branch will be downloaded.
 Even you can change the local folder name django-mysql to other name.
 For example, you can put django-mysql-master to make it more readable.
 Finally you need to click on Ok button.

-Once cloned you will see the local folder in your directory as shown in the below image.
+Once the remote repository gets cloned, you will see the local folder in your directory as shown in the below image.

 So you have successfully cloned your repository into your local system.
 Now let’s say you want to create a development branch because it is not a good idea to start development on your master branch.
 If anything goes wrong it may mess up with your master branch.
 Master branch should always be kept stable.
 To create a new branch, do a right click on the django-mysql folder and follow the options: TortoiseGit -> Create Branch.